 Art is a safe and healthy outlet to express your fears, insecurities, sadness, anger, and other emotions.
 Whether you’re creating art, or you’re finding those benefits in someone else’s creation, the results could be helpful.

 Think of our earlier example of Larry, whose therapist painted a perfect representation of his feelings.
 For the first time, Larry could see and touch something that represented how he felt.
 According to his therapist, that release was one of the steps to his self-improvement.

 While art therapy is primarily practiced by therapists, there are other ways to expose more people to the benefits.
 Not everyone can afford the therapy which they need.
 Some groups now provide a way for the people within their communities to participate in art therapy.

 Here are two organizations doing good work with art and mental health.

 Over the past few years, Wolf + Water has worked on several art projects for people with different needs.
-They include people with learning difficulties, people with life-threatening illnesses, people with mental health issues and people with intercultural issues or refugees.
-They also work with people who have struggled with personality disorders or offending behaviour.
+They include people with learning difficulties, people with life-threatening illnesses, people with mental health issues, and people with intercultural issues or refugees.
+They also work with people who have struggled with personality disorders or offending behavior.

 Whole Village Art lends their support by organizing and providing free art therapy sessions to people in need.
 Their primary focus is the children in their communities.

-Whole Village Art currently offers individual and group art therapy, school-based art therapy services, counselling, community art making, and professional development.
+Whole Village Art currently offers individual and group art therapy, school-based art therapy services, counseling, community art-making, and professional development.
 Some of their recent events include therapeutic artmaking for adults, community artmaking for families, and artmaking for children at a sensory-friendly museum.